nickmoorman/git-browse/README.md

 Please feel free to fork this repo and contribute to this script.
 If contributing, please update the [unit tests](https://github.com/nickmoorman/git-browse/blob/master/test-git-browse.py) accordingly and make sure all tests pass.

 ## Changelog
+- v0.2.0 (2014-04-20) - Revamped tests; added support for GitLab and Gitorious
 - v0.1.4 (2014-04-17) - Fixed bug caused when no head reference found; added error checking to ensure Stash variables are set; added Homebrew instructions!
 - v0.1.3 (2014-04-17) - Fixed silly bug with GitHub URLs
 - v0.1.2 (2014-04-17) - Improved handling of Git completion script